sap-tutorials/Tutorials/tutorials/create-an-action-of-a-type-email/create-an-action-of-a-type-email.md

     ![Name](4-Name.png)

-5. In the **Email Address** field, enter the destination email to which the notification must be sent and optionally provide a custom template for customizing your notification email.
+5. In the **Email Address** field, enter the destination email address to which the notification must be sent and optionally provide a custom template for customizing your notification email.
 Then click on the **Create** button.

     ![Advanced](5-Advanced.png)